xillio/Xill-Hybride-Tools/Xill4/ContentStore/README.md

 ### `createBinary(doc)`
 - Creates a binary object for each version.
 - Updates the binary object in the target database.
-- Updates the source document with the ID of the created binary object.
+- Updates the target document with the ID of the created binary object.

 ### `mapFolder(doc)`
 - Maps the folder properties.